 During Abdur Razzak's audience with the Samoothiri, the letter from Shah Rukh was read out and the gifts were presented.
 However, the Samoothiri showed minimal respect towards the embassy.
 Consequently, Abdur Razzak left the court and returned to his quarters.

-The experience left Abdur Razzak feeling distressed, and he remained in Calicut from November 1442 to April 1443.
+The experience left Abdur Razzak feeling distressed, and he remained at Calicut from November 1442 to April 1443.
 He expressed his affliction at being forced to remain in such an infelicitous place.
-However, it was during this period that Abdur Razzak was received an invitation to visit Vijayanagar by Deva Raya II.
+It was during this period that Abdur Razzak received an invitation to visit Vijayanagar by Deva Raya II.

 Abdur Razzak's Final Words on Calicut: Vessels from Calicut regularly sail to Mecca, mostly laden with pepper.
 The people of Calicut are adventurous sailors and are known as 'Sons of China'.
 The pirates of the sea do not molest the ships of Calicut.
 Everything is procurable in that port.
 Nobody can kill cow which is held so sacred that they rub the ashes of its dung upon their forehead.